This page has been translated automatically.

 Assign the StereoSystem component to the tv1 node in the scene (interior -> tv1) and add tracks from the archviz/sounds folder to the Sound Tracks list:

-Let's also add a few lines to the Fan.cs component to play the fan sound.
+Let's also add a few lines to the Fan component to play the fan sound.
 The important point here is that the Fan component is assigned to the fan_rotator node controlled by Toggle, so if the component disables the fan_rotator node, the logic of the Fan component assigned to it will not be executed and the sound will not be turned off.
-We need to make that part of the Fan component code (namely the UpdateSound method) work even if the node is disabled and be executed every frame, so we add the following line before the UpdateSound method:
+We need to make that part of the Fan component code (namely the updateSound() method) work even if the node is disabled and be executed every frame.

-As a result, we have the following code and everything works out well:
+As a result, we have the following code and everything should work out well:

 {